 But, (politics aside), the pink elephant in the room is braying: U.S. manufacturing output hasn’t rapidly decreased over the past 30 years; the number of U.S. manufacturing jobs has.
 And that loss isn’t solely the fault of overseas plants (they do play a small roll, but not enough to fix the decline).
 Over the past two decades, companies invested in technology.
 Because of automation, a task that once took five people, may now only take two.

 It’s a tough pill to swallow, but those factory jobs probably aren’t coming back — at least not the same way and in the same volume.
 So the question becomes: What can fill the gap?
 And right now, e-commerce looks like a profitable bet.

 Starting An E-Commerce Business

 Starting an e-commerce business may be easier than you think.
 It doesn’t require a trust fund’s worth of capital, nor copious amounts of official paperwork.
 Just create an account with an online retail platform that allows third-party sellers (Amazon, eBay, Etsy, Jet, Walmart, et cetera) and start selling.

-Of course you’ll need procure and promote your wares, which takes times and skill — and yes, a bit of startup capital.
-Also, to avoid a liability disaster, it’s wise to create a business entity for your ecommerce business.
-But guess what?
-People regularly accomplish all these things on a $1,500 budget.
+Of course, you’ll need to procure and promote your wares, which takes times and skill — and yes, a bit of startup capital.
+Also, to avoid a liability disaster, it’s wise to create a business entity for your e-commerce business.
+The good news: People regularly accomplish all these things on a $1,500 budget.
 In fact, one e-commerce legend started his company with $300; today it’s a multi-million dollar operation.

 Further reading links